GHASS19/Grid-Search-in-KNN-Model-Case-Study/README.md

 0 Outcome .85

-1 Outcome .56 (Our model is having a hard time predicting if that person actually has diabetes)
+1 Outcome .56 (Our model is having a hard time predicting if that person has diabetes)

 B. Recall: